bregman-arie/devops-exercises/exercises/security/README.md

 <summary> Provide another solution to manage dependencies.
 </summary><br><b>

 [Npm.js documentation](https://docs.npmjs.com/cli/v8/commands/npm-prune): Use clean-up commands that are usually provided by the package manager authors.
 For instance, npm prune will remove any extraneous package.
+Another command is npm audit which will scan your repository and report any vulnerable dependencies found.
 </b></details>

 <details>
-<summary> How can a threatening actor take advantage of open source packages/libraries?
+<summary> What is a threatening actor and how can this actor take advantage of open source or third party vendor's packages/libraries?
 </summary><br><b>

+[Wikipedia](https://en.wikipedia.org/wiki/Threat_actor): A threatening actor is one or more people who target technical artifacts such as software, networks and/or devices with the purpose of harming it.

 [Aquasec](https://www.aquasec.com/cloud-native-academy/devsecops/supply-chain-security/): An attacking actor may identify, target and inject malicious software in a vulnerable part of an open source package or a third party vendor’s code.
 The consumer of this code may consequently and unknowingly deploy the malicious code throughout their pipelines, thus infecting their own projects.
-An example of this happening is the hack of (link) SolarWinds.
+An example of this happening is the hack of [SolarWinds](https://www.npr.org/2021/04/16/985439655/a-worst-nightmare-cyberattack-the-untold-story-of-the-solarwinds-hack).
 </b></details>

 <details>
 <summary> How can you make sure that you use trustworthy packages for your project?
 </summary><br><b>
 You can’t.
 You will always be exposed to security risk once you start using open source or vendor packages.
 The goal is to minimize the risk in order to avoid security breaches.
+This could be done by:

+  * Regularly update the project's dependencies to apply latest bug fixes and vulnerability clean-ups.
+  * However, unless you trust the author, do not update your dependencies instantly, since package updates recently have been a common target by hackers.
+  * Check for changes of the file content in previous versions.

 </b></details>

 <details>